Codeception/Codeception/docs/modules/Yii2.md

 ### dontSeeInTitle

-Checks that page title does not contain text.
+Checks that the page title does not contain the given string.

  * `param` $title